gavinzhu1127/Data-Science-using-Python/README.md

 4. run the following command to install a few more Jupyterlab extension
     - *jupyter labextension install @jupyterlab/toc*
     - *jupyter labextension install @jupyterlab/plotly-extension*
-5. after install you can click Anaconda Navigator to Jupyterlab
+5. after install you can click Anaconda Navigator to launch Jupyterlab

     ![title](Jupyterlab.PNG)

-    or use command window to open Jupyterlab by entering "jupyter lab"
+    or use command window to launch Jupyterlab by entering "jupyter lab"

     ![title](cmd.PNG)

-6. download the .ipynb file and use Jupyterlab to open
+6. download the .ipynb file and open it with Jupyterlab